mojoD/hack-spi/INSTALL-WINDOWS.md

-Now Click on Version 2.3.1
+Now Click on Version 2.3.1 and run the installer.

 ![Install](https://github.com/mojoD/midiloops/blob/master/zzz%20-%20sonicpiload4.png)

+Install one of the ruby helper libraries used by going to the run command and typing:
+Get into the command prompt end enter these two commands cd c:/ gem install midilib